You are about to leave the website of Arbor Financial Credit Union and view the content of an external website.

-The Volt Account for Teens is designed to assist teenagers develop money management experience, while protecting them against fees.
+The Volt Teen Banking Account is designed to assist teenagers develop money management experience, while protecting them against common fees.
 Personal finance requires practice — and what better way to practice smart financial habits than with a Teen Volt savings and checking account.
 Teens learn how to spend, save, transfer and manage their accounts from their mobile device.

 We believe in financial literacy and offer periodic online and in-person educational courses throughout the year.
 There are many new and exciting experiences that come with a checking and savings account.
 We are proud to stand by our Volt members, offering education and support every step of the way.

-Designed for members between the ages of 13 and 18, the Volt Account for teens has a special checking account fee structure that protects against costly fees (including overdraft and out of network ATM fees).
+Designed for members between the ages of 13 and 18, the Volt Account for teens has a special checking account fee structure that protects against costly Overdraft fees.
 Once teenagers reach the age of 19, they qualify for reduced fees until they age out at 25.

-Develop smart financial habits with a Teen Volt checking account, free debit card, and no overdraft or ATM fees.
+Develop smart financial habits with a Teen Volt checking account, free debit card, and no overdraft fees.

 Watch your savings add up quickly by earning 3.00% APY on balances up to $1,000*.